 The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school do not allow the use of mobile phones during the school day.
-Children in Upper Key Stage 2 who walk to and or from school hand in their phones o the class box which is sent to the office and then returned a home time.
+Any device brought in to class must be sent to the office in the white box where it can be stored safely during the school day.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.